Physical observers, $T$-vacuum and Unruh like effect in the radiation dominated early universe: The Unruh effect

+where $\alpha$ is the constant proper acceleration.
+Notice that the coordinate dependent prefactor on the right hand side of the above equation diverges at the future (Rindler) horizon at $u=0$.
+Since $|0_{M}\rangle$ is well defined, it makes the Rindler vacuum a singular state for Minkowski observers who do not see any radiation coming from it.
+Similarly, for $T_{vv}$ one can prove that the left hand side diverges at the past Rindler horizon $v=0$.

 There is no such issue of divergence for the Rindler observer looking into the Minkowski vacuum state, simply because $|0_{M}\rangle$ is well defined in the Rindler wedge (as in other parts of the spacetime).
-One can also calculate the particle number density, for the Rindler observers, calculated in $|0_{M}\rangle$\footnote{The following result is true for a Minkowski space with finite volume, i.e., by ignoring a infrared divergence which appears from the infitite volume of the space \cite{muk}.}, \be \langle n_{\tilde\omega} \rangle= \frac{1}{e^{\frac{2\pi\tilde\omega}{\alpha}} - 1}, \ee which therefore tells us massless particles detected by the accelerated detector in Minkowski vacuum obey the Bose-Einstein distribution with the Unruh temperature $T=\frac{\alpha}{2\pi}$.
+One can also calculate the particle number density, for the Rindler observers, calculated in $|0_{M}\rangle$\footnote{The following result is true for a Minkowski space with finite volume, i.e., by ignoring a infrared divergence which appears from the infitite volume of the space \cite{muk}.},

+which therefore tells us massless particles detected by the accelerated detector in Minkowski vacuum obey the Bose-Einstein distribution with the Unruh temperature $T=\frac{\alpha}{2\pi}$.
 Physically speaking, this particle excitation is not sourced by the vacuum fluctuations in the Minkowski spacetime itself, rather these fluctuations serve only as a mediator which can borrow the energy from the source responsible for the acceleration of the detector.
 However, {\em the energy of the detected particles are exponentially suppressed compared with the energy spent by the accelerating agent}\footnote{Mathematically this is related with the coordinate transformations relating the Minkowski and Rindler metrics, which are, for the null coordinates, exponentially related with each other.}.
 This make the Unruh effect quite unlikely to be detected directly.

 The basic set up described above can be extended to four spacetime dimensions in a straightforward way - it does not need any new conceptual input.
 In the remaining part of the paper we will show that there is an effect of particle creation for physical observers, just because of their motion, in the radiation dominated early universe, and make an analogy with the Unruh effect.